Delonghi troubleshooting

 Delonghi Espresso machines troubleshooting

-Instead of dealing with the issues of Delonghi espresso machines generically, we have created two guides of their most emblematic coffee makers; the Delonghi Dedica and the Specialista.
-With these two guides, we cover practically all the problems that can affect an espresso machine manufactured by Delonghi:
+Rather than generically addressing Delonghi espresso machine issues, we have created two guides for their most iconic coffee makers: the Delonghi Dedica and the Specialista.
+These two guides cover virtually all the problems that can affect an espresso machine manufactured by DeLonghi.

 Delonghi Super-automatic coffee machines troubleshooting